chew-in/computational_physics/2_emergence/README.md

 ![Longevity vs. Filling Factor Plot](./plots/generation_vs_filling.png)

 * _**Long-term stability vs. size of Petri dish**_.
-For a filling factor of 0.2 (previously found maximum), I varied the size of the Petri dish from 3x3 to 100x100.
+For a filling factor of 0.2 (previously found maximum), I varied the size of the Petri dish from 3 $\times$ 3 to 100 $\times$ 100.
 Here are examples the initial state of a small Petri dish and a large Petri dish:

 ![Small Large Petri](./animations/petri_low_high.png)